Are you or someone you know struggling with addiction?

 As such, Wellbutrin withdrawal symptoms may appear within two days if stopping bupropion, once the levels in the blood decrease.

-These symptoms may last for a few days to a couple of weeks, depending on many factors, including:
+These symptoms of quitting bupropion may last for a few days to a couple of weeks, depending on many factors, including:

 - Wellbutrin dose